freeipa/freeipa-community-portal/docs/deploy.md

 present or formatted correctly, the portal will crash on start.
 Even if you're not using the install, I recommend copying this file over, instead of typing it from scratch, to avoid errors.

+You must edit this configuration file in order for the application to work properly.
+If the email settings are misconfigured, the application will crash.

 Next, the installer copies the apache config from the conf directory to /etc/httpd/conf.d/freeipa_community_portal.conf.
 If you're doing a custom